MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/plans-environments.md

 ## Availability of features

-The following table lists which user experiences are available depending on what Microsoft Office 365 plan your organization has.
+The following table lists which user experiences are available depending on what Microsoft 365 or Office 365 plan your organization uses.

 | Plan | Service plan | User experience available |
 | ----- | ----- |----- |